To More Inquiry

 1. Onam

-One can enjoy the Pookklam that includes flower arrangements to create pretty floral carpets that beautifully surround the Onathappan statue.
-One even enjoys the traditional dance forms like- Pulikali, ThumbiThullal Onam Kali and Kummattikali and yes games like Tug of war too.
+One can enjoy the Pookklam which includes flower arrangements to create pretty floral carpets that beautifully surround the Onathappan statue.
+One even enjoys the traditional dance forms like- Pulikali, ThumbiThullal Onam Kali, and Kummattikali, and yes games like Tug of War too.

 2. Hampi Festival